shravankb/pre-requisite-nodejs/module-5/PROMISE.md

 > ES6 introduced Promises
 >"A promise is a placeholder for a value that can either resolve or reject at some time in the future"

-A promise can either resolve, or reject.
+A **promise** can either resolve, or reject.
 A promise resolves if it actually did what we expected it to do, just like it “promised”.
 However, if anything went wrong for any reason, the promise rejects.

 ![promise](../assets/promise.png)

-A promise may complete at some point and produce a value.
+A `promise` may complete at some point and produce a value.
 Once that value is ready, it allows you to do something with that value.

 Promises have three states:
-- Pending: the initial state of the promise
+- `Pending`: the initial state of the promise
-- Fulfilled: the specified operation was completed.
+- `Fulfilled`: the specified operation was completed.
-- Rejected: the operation did not complete.
+- `Rejected`: the operation did not complete.

 Now, we can do something based on whether the promise has resolved, or rejected.
 This can be done by using “.then()” or “.catch()".
 If a promise resolved, “.then()” will be fired, else “.catch()” will be fired.